RGB-WG/rgb.tech/content/develop.md

 * ### Integrating RGB

   Want to let your users access RGB assets & smart contracts?
-  Integrating RGB as is simple as using one of existing SDK's in your project and working with JSON data structures.
+  Integrating RGB as is simple as using one of existing SDKs in your project and working with JSON data structures.
 Check what libraries exist for RGB integration today, provided by several independent teams and companies.